 Then a new king, to whom Joseph meant nothing, came to power in Egypt. — Exodus 1:8

 Think about it.
 So many people have been kind to us.
-Someone gave birth to us, fed us, changed our diapers, and took care of our needs.
+Someone gave birth to us, fed us, and cared for us.
 Someone taught us how to read and write and gave us the confidence that we could succeed.
-Somewhere along the way, we needed a friend to lean on and someone was there for us.
+Somewhere along the way, we needed a friend to lean on, and someone was there for us.
 The list goes on and on.
-And then, of course, there is God who gives us everything!
+And then, of course, there is God, Who is the source of all of our blessings.

-But do we actively remember all of the kindness done for us?
-Have we properly thanked those who have helped us?
-Sometimes, we forget the good done to us, and we even repay kindness with anger or resentment.
-Judaism teaches that we must be grateful for the good done to us even if the same person also harms us.
-We can’t let their misdeeds cancel out their good ones!
+However, over time, we tend to forget the good things that people have done for us.
+Sometimes, we even repay kindness with anger or resentment.
+Yet, Judaism teaches that we should not put limits on our gratitude.
+We must be grateful for the good that someone has done for us even if that same person does something that upsets us at a different time.
+We can’t let their misdeeds cancel out their good ones.